James Situma

 James Wakhungu Situma (born 11 November 1984) is a Kenyan former professional footballer.
 Mostly a defensive midfielder, he was also deployed as a centre-back or right-back.
 He achieved great success in his first spell at Sofapaka before his move to KF Tirana, winning four trophies during his four years at the club including their first ever Kenya Premier League title as well as captaining the side in the CAF Champions League.
 At international level, he made 39 appearances for the Kenya national team scoring twice.

 Career

 KF Tirana

 Situma was born in Ndivisi, Bungoma, Kenya.
 He signed a two-year contract with KF Tirana on 2 July 2011, making him the first Kenyan to ever play in Albania.
-He made his Tirana debut in a UEFA Europa League qualifying match against Slovakian side Spartak Trnava on 14 July 2011, he started the game in the centre of midfield and helped his side to a goal less draw.
+He made his Tirana debut in a UEFA Europa League qualifying match against Slovak side Spartak Trnava on 14 July 2011, he started the game in the centre of midfield and helped his side to a goal less draw.

 Situma's first trophy in European and Albanian football came in just his second game, as he won the 2011 Albanian Supercup against the champions of Albania Skënderbeu Korçë in a 1–0 win.